America’s most popular dog breed, the Labrador Retriever is friendly, a loving, and high-energy creature.

 What is a Labrador Retriever?

-Depending on the gender, Labradors can stand from 21.5 inches to 24.5 inches tall and weigh between 55 and 80 pounds.
+According to AnythingLabrador, Depending on gender, Labradors can stand from 21.5 inches to 24.5 inches tall and weigh between 55 and 80 pounds.

 This dog has a dense coat that comes in one of three colors: black, yellow, or chocolate.
 It has a wide head, eyes that shine with love, and an otter-like tail that seems to be always wagging.